osisoft/OCS-Docs/Content_Portal/terms_staging/what-are-types.md

 For example, if you want to collect three measurements streamed from a device (longitude, latitude, and speed) and you want to collect those measurements over a period of time, you can define a type to include properties for longitude, latitude, speed and a timestamp.
 The timestamp is the primary index.
 Longitude, latitude, and speed are value properties.
 Collectively, these properties define the structure of the data OCS stores from the device.

-For a list of the supported property types, see (Supported Types|link to Types in API section).
+For a list of the supported property types, see [Types](xref:sdsTypes).

 Before you begin building streams in the Sequential Data Store, make sure you have your types correctly defined.
 After you create a type, you cannot change it.
 If you want to change an existing type, you must delete the type and create a new one to ensure that no stored data is invalidated.
 However, you can only delete a type if no streams, views, or other types reference it.